ghivert/redraw/README.md

 > write than Redraw, and is supported by the entire Gleam community!
 Before
 > launching into Redraw, you should take a look at Lustre, it provides a
 > user-friendly, awesome experience right out-of-the-box for every gleamlins!
+>
-> Plus, Lustre is homomorphic, i.e. it can be used as well on client and on
+> As a bonus, Lustre is homomorphic, i.e. it can be used as well on client and
-> server with the same codebase!
-When using Redraw, you assume to have knowledge
+> on server with the same codebase!
-> about frontend development.
+>
+> Redraw assumes you have minimal knowledge on frontend development, and will
+> neither try to ease your learning curve nor simplify and hide the frontend
+> technology stack and complexities.
+In case you're not sure what you really
+> need, pick Lustre.

 ## Overview

-Redraw is a package to help you use React in a frontend-only Gleam project.
-By leveraging on the entire JS ecosystem, Redraw help you interop with existing current React codebases, or allow you to build your custom codebase and cherry-picking the existing components you know and love!
+Redraw is a package that let you use React in a frontend-only Gleam project.
+By leveraging on the entire JS ecosystem, Redraw help you interop with existing current React codebases, or allows you to build your custom codebase and cherry-picking the existing components you know and love!
 Redraw tries to keep everything at the lowest level possible, turning all the React niceties into Gleam niceties.
 Wherever possible, Redraw tries to stick with Lustre API, to